gschmottlach-xse/node-fiber-test/README.md

 The test program can be run with two options:

-* **workaround** - This runs the test program with the following two work-arounds that allows the program to run correctly:
+* **workaround** - This runs the test program with the following two work-arounds that allow the program to run correctly:
     1) Using *BlueBird's* Promise implementation.
     2) Substituting calls to *process.nextTick()* with *setImmediate()*.